Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Numerical Examples

-\begin{remark} The results and analysis presented in Example~\ref{example:general} demonstrate the following facts: \begin{enumerate} \item For inner bound, the performance gain of our proposed scheme is two-fold.
-First, by allowing transmitters to send the compressed information as part of common messages, our achievable scheme can get a better sensing performance (point A in Fig. \ref{fig:binaryCase}), and enlarge the rate-region (point B) for the same distortion (point D $(0,0,0.1783)$ is in $\mathcal{I}_{\text{R-D}}^{\text{awk}}$) that the existing one can achieve.
-The reason behind this improvement is that our scheme allows for the transmission of compressed information related to echo signals leveraging cooperation between the transmitters.
-More specifically, the proposed scheme in \cite{ahmadipour2022coding} requires the receiver to successfully decode compressed information $\tilde{N}$ sent by transmitter~1 and results in that amount of compressed information $\tilde{N}$ is bounded by single-user rate constraint of transmitter~1, $I(X_1;YS_R|UX_{2})$.
-While in our scheme, the cooperation enables transmitter~2 to send compressed information $\tilde{N}$ of transmitter~1 instead of its own messages.
-Such an operation results in that compressed information $\tilde{N}$ is bounded by the sum rate of two transmitters, i.e., $I(X_1X_2;YS_R|U)$.
-Therefore, with the help of transmitter~2, transmitter~1 can send a greater amount of compressed information thus improving sensing performance or send more messages while achieving the same sensing performance.
-Second, allowing the transmitter~2 to send compressed information as part of private messages $V_{2,p}=S_1$ conveys information about channel states, facilitating the decoding of $W_1$ at the receiver and enlarging the rate region (point C). \item For outer bound, our results adopts the rate-limited constraints on sensing performance, which provides a tighter bound for sensing performance, and thus a better rate-distortion outer bound for the ISAC model considered. \end{enumerate} \end{remark}
+\begin{remark} \textup{The results and analysis presented in Example~\ref{example:general} demonstrate the following facts: \begin{enumerate} \item For the inner bound, the performance gain of our proposed scheme is two-fold.
+First, by allowing transmitters to cooperatively retransmit the common compressed information $(V_{1,c},V_{2,c})$ in a similar manner to messsage coopeartion, our achievable scheme can get a better sensing performance (point A in Fig. \ref{fig:binaryCase}), and enlarge the rate-region (point B) for the same distortion (point D $(0,0,0.1783)$ is in $\mathcal{I}_{\text{R-D}}^{\text{aw}}$) that the existing one can achieve.
+The reason behind this improvement is that compressed information cooperation between two transmitters leverages the beamforming gain, which results in transmitting a larger amount of common compressed information $(V_{1,c},V_{2,c})$.
+Second, allowing the transmitter~2 to send private compressed information $V_{2,p}=S_1$ decoded by the receiver only conveys information about channel states, facilitating the message decoding of $W_1$ at the receiver and enlarging the rate region (point C). \item For the outer bound, our results introduce additional rate-limited constraints on sensing performance, which provides a tighter bound for sensing performance, and thus a tighter outer bound for capacity-distortion region. \end{enumerate} } \end{remark}